 For Li Auto, its R&D spending with respect to sales ratio was the lowest among all Chinese EV makers at only 15% in fiscal 2022 but was still significantly higher than that of Tesla.

 In short, Tesla’s R&D intensity has been the lowest compared to Chinese EV makers between fiscal 2018 and 2021 and will most likely remain so in the future when Tesla is becoming a more mature company.

 However, on an absolute value basis, Tesla still reigns supreme in terms of spending on research and development.

-R&D Spending To Total Operating Costs And Expenses Ratio
+R&D Spending As A Percentage Of Total Operating Costs And Expenses

 As mentioned, the R&D spending to operating costs and expenses ratio is another metric that measures the intensity of R&D activities but it is from the perspective of total operating costs and expenses instead of from sales.

 As shown in the chart above, Tesla is again the smallest EV player when it comes to R&D intensity with respect to total operating costs and expenses.

 While Tesla has spent nearly 37% of its total operating expenses on R&D, this ratio is the lowest compared to Nio, Xpeng and Li Auto’s ratios.

 In fiscal 2022, Nio’s R&D spending came to about 52% of the company’s total operating costs and expenses while Xpeng’s R&D spending made up about 44% in the same fiscal year.

 Of all EV companies, Li Auto’s R&D spending made up the highest of total operating costs and expenses at nearly 49% in fiscal 2021.

 This ratio is significant as it shows that nearly half of Li Auto’s total operating costs and expenses went into research and development activities compared to only 43% for Tesla.